Hey there, friends! I promised that I would go into more detail on why I use MailerLite as my email marketing provider, and today is the day!

 Convertkit does have an amazing feature called “tagging.”
 Tags allow you to organize and group your subscribers based on actions, interest or more.
-You’ll be happy to know that MailerLite just announced “What’s coming in 2017” and tagging will be available in March of 2017.
+You’ll be happy to know that MailerLite just announced “What’s coming up” and tagging will be available soon.
 I am so excited about this!
 This will be awesome!

 I am not trying to convince you to switch to MailerLite.
 I know how much of a hassle it can be to switch providers!
-I also think if something is working for you, stick with it!
+If something is working for you, stick with it!
 However, if you have not started your email list yet (ahem…read why you NEED to now) OR you are not happy with your current service, I highly encourage you to consider MailerLite.
 I am all about simple.